 - File Transfers

 There currently exists an issue with file transfers when either the sender or the recipient is using Communicator for Mac.
-Information Services is actively working with Microsoft to find the root cause of the issue and get it resolved.
+Information Technology Services is actively working with Microsoft to find the root cause of the issue and get it resolved.

 - Address Book Error